Iran says in touch with powers on new talks, EU denies it

 A spokesman for EU foreign policy chief Catherine Ashton, representing the six powers, denied there were any fresh discussions with the Islamic Republic to organise a meeting.

 "There are no negotiations under way on new talks," he said in Brussels.
 "We are still waiting for Iran to respond to the substantive proposals the High Representative (Ashton) made in her letter from October."
-Iran has yet to respond formally.
+Iran has yet to formally respond.

+The Islamic Republic has in sporadic meetings over the past five years insisted that talks focus on broader international security issues, not its nuclear energy programme.

+Britain also dismissed Salehi's remarks.
+"There are no dates or concrete plans because Iran has yet to demonstrate clearly it is willing to respond to Baroness Ashton's letter and negotiate without preconditions," a Foreign Office spokesman said.

 Iran denies wanting nuclear bombs, saying its enrichment work is for power generation and medical applications.